Yuae326/essays/Wi/README.md

 [^1]: Gallati, Barbara Dayer, and William Merritt Chase. *William Merritt Chase / Barbara Dayer Gallati.* New York: Harry N. Abrams in association with the National Museum of American Art, Smithsonian Institution, 1995.
-[^2]:
+[^2]: Hirshler, Erica E, William Merritt Chase, Boston Museum of Fine Arts, and Boston Museum of Fine Arts. *William Merritt Chase / Erica E. Hirshler.* Boston, Mass: MFA Publications, Museum of Fine Arts, 2016.
-  Hirshler, Erica E, William Merritt Chase, Boston Museum of Fine Arts, and Boston Museum of Fine Arts. *William Merritt Chase / Erica E. Hirshler.* Boston, Mass: MFA Publications, Museum of Fine Arts, 2016.
+[^3]: Schaffner, Cynthia V. A., and Lori Zabar.
+“The Founding and Design  of William Merritt Chase’s  Shinnecock Hills Summer School  of Art and the Art Village.”
+Winterthur Portfolio 44, no. 4 (2010): 303–50. https://doi.org/10.1086/657165.